 - Defended client in class action filed in the United States District Court of the Southern District of Florida predicated on alleged violations of the Sherman Act.

 - Represented Bank of America and Merrill Lynch in federal and state court litigation involving claims of breach of non-solicitation agreements and theft of trade secrets.

 - Represented members/owners of a hotel in dispute involving claims of breach of fiduciary duty and fraud.
 Judgment entered in clients' favor after non-jury trial trial.

 - Defended a former employee of Charles Schwab at an evidentiary hearing in federal court against a claim for misappropriation of trade secrets and breach of a non-solicitation agreement.

 - Defended two former employees against claims by Neuberger Berman for misappropriation of trade secrets and breach of non-solicitation agreements.
 Neuberger Berman sought preliminary injunctive relief in the United States District Court for the Southern District of Florida.
 Neuberger Berman’s request for injunctive relief was denied after hearing.

-- Representation of the largest retail shopping mall owner in the United States in connection with landlord/tenant disputes.
+- Representation of Simon Property Group, the largest retail shopping mall owner in the United States, in connection with landlord/tenant disputes.